 Do not tell your spouse you are leaving until you are ready to go.

 If you are considering leaving your husband, it is important to make a plan and consider your safety.
 If you are in an abusive relationship, it can be very dangerous to leave your husband.
-Recruit the help of a friend or family member, or even leave without telling your husband.
+Recruit the help of a friend or family member to form a safe exit strategy.

 Thinking about divorce, but not yet